Blessings from a Book

 The power of testimonies

 Vita Alligood was among those who responded.
-She and her husband, Brian, have attended the Passion Sunday School class of Alan Comer since the summer of 2021.
+She has attended the Passion Sunday School class of Alan Comer since the summer of 2021.

 In addition to the practical aspects of helping the Grochowskis, Alligood believes in the power of testimonies to overcome evil and grow God’s kingdom.